 I get a kick out of drawing the Boom Bang Boys the way the kids designed them.
 The Rockstar letter-and-star combo on their shirts to distinguish them, the scar that tags Ricky as the worse of the two - these are all great pieces of comics shorthand, and it all came straight from them.
 The other day I asked where they even learned to put scars on bad guys like that, and they really couldn’t tell me.
 Cartoons just seem to be in the air.

 WINDHOEK.
 Spread two of seven, from drafts one and two to the final colours, with yet another totally different view of the island (click with extreme prejudice to embiggen).
-Some people joke that this is shaping up like Lord of the Flies, some people say Lost - which kind of people are you?
+Some people joke that this is shaping up like Lord of the Flies, some people say Lost.

 Back in March I described why I changed the establishing shot in draft one, which looked out to sea, to the one in draft two, which focused on the island - but I still wasn’t happy with the “sense of isolation” it got across.
 The final version has more soul, I think.
 It still invites you to pore over the whole island, but it sets the mood more like I wanted, within the vastness of the sky and open sea.
 In version two, the God’s-eye perspective and all those outcroppings hugging the main island kept it from looking remote enough.